No Mercy (UK): Aftermath

-A second No Mercy event was then held later that same year on October 17, but in Cleveland, Ohio, United States.
+A second No Mercy event was then held later that same year on 17 October, but in Cleveland, Ohio, United States.
 This second event established No Mercy as the annual October PPV for the promotion until 2008; because of this, the following year's May UK-only pay-per-view was held as Insurrextion.
-In 2002, the WWF was renamed to World Wrestling Entertainment (WWE).
-No Mercy was then discontinued and replaced by Hell in a Cell in 2009.
-It was reinstated in 2016, following the reintroduction of the brand extension, where the promotion divided its roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform; the 2016 event was produced exclusively for SmackDown.
-The 2017 event was then Raw-exclusive, but was the final No Mercy event held, as following WrestleMania 34 in 2018, brand-exclusive PPVs were discontinued, resulting in the promotion reducing the amount of yearly PPVs produced.
+In 2002, the WWF was renamed to World Wrestling Entertainment (WWE, which became an orphaned initialism in 2011).
+No Mercy was then discontinued, and replaced by Hell in a Cell in 2009.
+It was reinstated in 2016, following the reintroduction of the brand extension, where the promotion divided its roster between the Raw, and SmackDown brands; where wrestlers were exclusively assigned to perform; the 2016 event was produced exclusively for SmackDown.
+The 2017 event was then Raw-exclusive, but No Mercy was then discontinued afterwards, as following WrestleMania 34 in 2018, brand-exclusive PPVs were discontinued, resulting in the promotion reducing the amount of yearly PPVs produced.
+No Mercy was then reinstated in 2023 for WWE's developmental brand, NXT.